zuozhenggh/learning-library/data-management-library/database/21c/dba-essentials/backup-recovery/configure-recovery-settings/configure-recovery-settings.md

 You have set the environment variables for the active terminal session.
 You can now connect to Oracle Database and run the commands.

-**Note**: Every time you open a new terminal window, you need to set the environment variables to connect to Oracle Database from that terminal.
+>Note: Every time you open a new terminal window, you need to set the environment variables to connect to Oracle Database from that terminal.
 Environment variables from one terminal do not apply automatically to other terminals.

-Alternatively, you may run the script file `.set-env-db.sh` from the home location and enter the number for `ORACLE_SID`, for example, _3_ for `orcl`.
+Alternatively, you may run the script file `.set-env-db.sh` from the home location and enter the number for `ORACLE_SID`, for example, `3` for `orcl`.
 It sets the environment variables automatically.

 ## Task 2: Configure the Fast Recovery Area